6 Alternatives to Working From Home for Independent Contractors

 4. Hourly Spaces

-Cons: With an hourly space, you of course don’t have a dedicated office or desk you can come to each day.
+Cons: With an hourly space, you don’t have a dedicated office or desk you can come to each day.
 Depending on where you rent and how much you are willing to pay, your space may or may not include the office equipment needed to conduct business.

-Bottom Line: For those don’t want to regularly go to a coworking facility or rent an office, but need some type of additional workplace, hourly spaces are a good option.
+Bottom Line: For those who don’t want to regularly go to a coworking facility or rent an office, but need some type of additional workplace, hourly spaces are a good option.
 Liquidspace offers a wide selection of hourly workspaces all around the world.

 5. Public Places